name10001/Odin/To Do.md

 ## Future Tasks

-* Make a proper game end screen
-* Add some options to the games when you create them
+* Kick players out of the game if they aren't playing anymore
+* Add a time limit for how long you can spend picking cards (Add to waiting room options)
+* Extend waiting room options to allow to individually control cards
 * Further balance out the gameplay

 ## Cards to implement